 Professional Experience Office

-In conjunction with Title V (2019-2024), the College offers specialized advising for students planning to continue their education by attending medical, dental, optometry, pharmacy, physical therapy, physician assistant, or graduate engineering school.
-The advising program is open to all HCU students interested in medical or health professions careers.
-Activities in the program include membership and participation in the appropriate pre-professional student organization, trips to medical and dental schools, and workshops offered by the Professional Experience Office.
+In conjunction with Title V (2019-2024), the College offers specialized advising for students planning to continue their education by attending medical, dental, optometry, pharmacy, physician assistant, physician assistant, or graduate school.
+Our advising/mentoring is open to all HCU students interested in medical or health professions careers.
+Available resources include membership and participation in the appropriate pre-professional student organization and trips to pre-professional schools.
+Health professions workshops and professional development seminars are offered by the Professional Experience Office.

 Many industrial partners and individuals support the College by providing learning and work experiences (e.g. internships), assisting with lab development, sponsoring projects, providing guest and adjunct instructors, employing interns and graduates, and advising on curriculum design and improvement.